 2. Be patient.
 When you adopt from a convention-compliant country know ahead of time that the process is going to take a while.
-GOOD!
+Good!
 The slower the process moves, the better it is for your child.
 Protecting their rights, accessing health history, ensuring that your kid is, in fact, adoptable, takes time.
-You know what moves fast?
+Do you know what moves fast?
 Child trafficking.
-SLOW IS GOOD.
+Slow is good.

 4. Ask about your child’s history.
 Look for clues in his medical and family history.
 Who placed him in an orphanage?
 Is there another family member that he could live with, given financial or educational assistance?
 Does he want to leave his country?
 Many times children are placed in a religious or humanitarian orphanage simply because they are victims of poverty—and that is not a reason to uproot a child and dissolve a family.
 Find out all you can before you sign the papers and, if possible, commit to visiting his extended family before and after placement to help keep those ties in place.

 5. Do the research.
 Read everything you can about your country and its history.
 Learn the difference between legitimate adoption and child trafficking.
 Understand the difficulties and nuances of international adoption.
 Talk to other parents and internalize that this is far from a black and white issue.